bear24rw/EECE4029/hw5_vmm/README.md

 The buddy allocator uses a binary tree where each node is in one of three
 states: `FREE`, `SPLIT`, or `ALLOC`.
 Additionally, each node keeps track of its index into the memory pool `buddy\_pool` as well as its size.
+The `buddy\_init` function allocates a new pool of size `size` and initializes the head node of the tree.

-When attempting to allocate space the tree is traversed and free space is broken in half until the smallest space that will properly allocate the request is achieved.
+When attempting to allocate space with the `buddy\_alloc` function the tree is traversed and free space is broken in half until the smallest space that will properly allocate the request is achieved.
 If space cannot be found the function returns -1 to indicate an error.

-When freeing space the tree is first traversed in all directions to the bottom leaf nodes.
+When freeing a page with `buddy\_free` the tree is first traversed in all directions to the bottom leaf nodes.
 It then checks if the leaf node is associated with the page it is trying to free and if so marks it as `FREE` and returns 0 to indicate it was successful.
 When it is recursing back up the tree the children of nodes marked as `SPLIT` are checked to see if both are `FREE`.
 If both children are `FREE` they are deallocated and the parent node is marked as `FREE` to coalesce the space.

+The `buddy\_size` function returns the number of bytes until the end of the page.
+For example if the page starts at index 0 and is 10 bytes long calling `buddy\_size(7)` will return 3.
+If the index does not fall in a page area it returns -1.

+The `buddy\_kill` function traverses the whole tree and deallocates all nodes.

+The `buddy\_print` function draws out the pool for debugging purposes.

 Kernel Module
 -------------